MinecraftForge/Web/Instructions.md

 Now, let's setup the Gradle side:
 1. Import the `build.gradle` into your IDE
-    - Due to the old Gradle 5.6.4 in use here, you'll need to use Java 8 for it to work
 2. Run `gradlew setupTest`

 ## Step 2: Run PageGen